Raj0-0dev/refactor/README.md

 3. Fill out the report form: select the category (Water Supply, Sanitation, etc.), describe the complaint details, and upload an optional image.
 4. Submit the report to publish it to the community feed.

-### Tracking and Upvoting
+### Tracking and Following
 1. Go to the **Community Feed** tab.
-2. View other neighborhood issues, search or filter by department/status, and upvote unresolved complaints to signal higher priority.
+2. View other neighborhood issues, search or filter by department/status, and click **Follow** on unresolved complaints to receive progress notifications.
 3. Click on a ticket to inspect its detail timeline milestones and write comment messages.

 ### Municipal Official Actions